FLCAC-admin/uslci-content/docs/release_info/press-release.md

 <br>
 ### Reminder of Federal Elementary Flow List (FEDEFL)**

-Since Spring quarter 2020, the USLCI is now the first repo on the Federal LCA Commons (FLCAC) to be compatible with the Federal Elementary Flow List (FEDEFL).
+Since Spring quarter 2020, the USLCI is now the first repo on the [Federal LCA Commons (FLCAC)](https://www.lcacommons.gov/) to be compatible with the [Federal Elementary Flow List (FEDEFL)](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List).
 The US EPA, the lead agency on the FEDEFL, worked with NREL to help map and convert the USLCI data to the FEDEFL.
-The FEDEFL will become a part of the core database structure across FLCAC repositories.
-The CORRIM Forestry & Forestry Products is in the process of converting to the FEDEFL and others will follow.
+Per the emerging FLCAC standards & conventions, the FEDEFL will become a part of the core database structure across FLCAC repositories.
+The [CORRIM Forestry & Forestry Products](https://www.lcacommons.gov/lca-collaboration/search/CORRIM) database is in the process of being converting to the FEDEFL and other repos will follow.
 The FEDEFL will provide greater standardization and interoperability for Federal LCA data and can also serve as a standard for elementary flows for a broader community.

 Please note that there has also been a release of [TRACI 2.1 LCIA Method](https://www.lcacommons.gov/lca-collaboration/US\_Environmental\_Protection\_Agency/TRACI) repo on the FLCAC server that is compatible to the FEDEFL. **This version of TRACI must be used in order to obtain results for life cycle impact assessment (LCIA) calculations on FLCAC data adapted to the FEDEFL (e.g., USLCI Database).**
 <br>